Undergraduate degrees in Mathematics and Statistics

 Mathematics combines well with many other areas of study: physics, computer science, economics, business (especially finance), engineering areas of all kinds, and an increasing number of areas in the humanities that are becoming more quantitative.
 Students who graduate with a bachelor’s degree in mathematics often go on to graduate study in many of these areas, not to mention (of course) those who continue their studies in mathematics or statistics.
 Also, mathematics and statistics majors applying to medical school score higher on the MCAT than any other major, according to data from the AAMC, and are also very successful in applying to law schools.

 If your main concern is graduating and getting a job, then consider the fact that the world is becoming ever more quantitative, and mathematical and statistical knowledge and training are valuable in the work-place.
-If you are interested in finding out more about what you might do with a degree in mathematics, then we recommend taking a look at the book 101 Careers in Mathematics, published by the American Mathematical Society.
+The Big Math Network showcases careers for math majors in government and industry.
+Many math majors also go into teaching.
+Stop by our departmental office and take a look at the book 101 Careers in Mathematics, published by the American Mathematical Society.
 It includes 101 essays by people who describe what they did with their mathematics degrees.
-We have copies in our departmental office which you are welcome to borrow, or you can find it at the AMS bookstore.
+You are welcome to borrow a copy from us, or you can find it at the AMS bookstore.

 The American Mathematical Society has a page with many items of interest to math majors, including career options.
 The Mathematical Association of America also maintains a page with information about Mathematics careers.